Orbitnest/orbitnest_studio_flutter/README.md

 ## 🗄️ Database Operations

-OrbitNest Studio provides a powerful, Supabase-compatible database interface with full CRUD operations, advanced filtering, and Row Level Security (RLS) support.
+OrbitNest Studio provides a powerful, Supabase-compatible database interface with **CRUD operations only** (Create, Read, Update, Delete).
+This package does not support database management operations such as creating tables, managing schemas, or RLS policies.

 ### Database Architecture